NureSemenenkoKostiantyn/paw-connect-app/README.md

 - 🔧 Active Development *(MVP phase)*
 - 🧪 Modules in progress: swipe, chat, events
 - 🎯 Main focus: mobile app + RESTful backend

+## WebSocket API

+The backend exposes a STOMP endpoint at `/ws-chat`.
+The handshake requires a valid JWT, so include the token in the `Authorization` header (or cookie) when connecting with a WebSocket or SockJS client.

+### Endpoints

+- Chats are automatically created when two users match.
+- `/app/chat.send` – send a message to a chat; messages appear on `/topic/chats/{chatId}`.
+- `GET /api/chats/{chatId}/messages` – retrieve chat history paged by `page` and `limit`.